 Nakamoto Consensus

-The bitcoin revolution brought many breakthroughs in distributed computing, economics and cryptography.
+The Bitcoin revolution brought many breakthroughs in distributed computing, economics, and cryptography.
 One of the striking breakthroughs in distributed computing was a new form of Byzantine Agreement now called Nakamoto Consensus.

 Lower Bounds